 - PSJD International Resources includes links to several NALP resources on International Public Interest Careers and excellent school guides.
 See especially the Harvard Guide on International Development: Public Service Careers and Opportunities, the NALP Guide to Finding and Funding International Public Interest Opportunities, the NALP Finding Employment Opportunities with International Governmental Organizations and the United Nations and the Yale Law School Guide to International Public Interest Careers.

-- American Society for International Law Career Development Program (ASIL) promotes the development of opportunities in international law for individuals at every stage of their career.
+- American Society for International Law Career Resources Page (ASIL) promotes the development of opportunities in international law for individuals at every stage of their career.
 The Career Development Page includes resources, professional development programming, research and job links.
 See also the ASIL Electronic Information System for International Law for additional career resources.

 - Georgetown School of Foreign Service features a series of employment sector profiles that span a wide range of international law-related fields.

 - HG.org: Human Rights provides a basic overview of the practice area as well as useful links to educational resources and selected employers.